 The Truth About Special Agents: Sometimes called detectives, special agents gather facts and collect evidence to determine if there have been violations of local, state, or federal laws.
 Unlike fictional special agents, real-life ones, despite their best efforts, don't always get the bad guy and prevent disasters.
 All special agents need at least a high school diploma, but most employers require some college coursework, if not a bachelor's degree.

 Why We Love Doctors: Doctors have long been the heroes of many favorite television shows including classic shows like M*A*S*H and ER and more recently, Grey's Anatomy.
 These doctors/heroes saved many lives and lost some too, but the worst happened only after they had tried their best.

 The Truth About Doctors: Doctors, after providing diagnoses, treat patients who are suffering from diseases and injuries.
 Like their fictional counterparts, they save many lives, but unfortunately, lose some too.
 Becoming a doctor requires many years of education.
 First, an aspiring doctor must earn a bachelor's degree, which generally takes four years.
 Then he or she must spend four years in medical school, followed by three to eight years of internship and residency.

 Why We Love Archaeologists: Two words: Indiana Jones.
 We followed Dr. Henry (Indiana) Jones' adventures as he rescued ancient artifacts from his enemies, narrowly escaping death.

-The Truth About Archaeologists: Archaeologists learn about earlier civilizations by recovering and examining evidence that can include tools, cave paintings, the ruins of buildings and pottery.
-Archaeologists who want to work in most settings need to first earn a master's degree in archaeology, but those who want jobs in universities or colleges need a Ph.D.
+The Truth About Archaeologists: Archaeologists learn about earlier civilizations by recovering and examining evidence that can include tools, cave paintings, the ruins of buildings, and pottery.
+To work in most settings, archaeologists must first earn a master's degree in archaeology, but those who want jobs in universities or colleges need a doctorate.